LudwikJaniuk/sdleffler.github.io/_posts/2017-8-28-Hashsplitting.md

 1. Blob nodes store raw data.
 We have one blob per version of a file throughout the history of a repository.
-2. Subtree nodes represent directory structure, and map names to pointers to child nodes.
+2. Subtree nodes represent directory structure, and map names to hashes of child nodes.
 3. Commit nodes store commit information, and denote a state of the git repository that someone can `git checkout` and work with.
 As such they point